 Clubs tend to choose their wines carefully, which means that you’ll always get high-quality wines instead of dealing with the headache of looking for 20 minutes in the store, only to decide on the one with the coolest label.

 This type of club can be perfect for impressing people too, like at a dinner party.
-Why not pull out a bottle of champagne with a story behind it instead of a boring white wine?
+Why not pull out a bottle of champagne with a story behind it instead of a boring bottle of grocery store sparkling wine?

 PS.
 Nothing against white wine LOL.
 We love white wine clubs too!)